+That is just one of the many questions that spring from this mysterious children’s book.
 Below is a look inside at page 2 in the first chapter ‘Follow Your Nose’.
-You will discover the clue to the first secret Misty finds in the Annan Woods where what you can expect is the unexpected.
+You will find the clue to the first secret Misty discovers in the Annan Woods, where what you can expect is the unexpected.

-Thank you for respecting the copyright of this book and enjoy this sneak peek into this children’s book first published in 2014 and in 2016 published with the only change being this new less expensive cover.
+Thank you for respecting the copyright of this book and enjoy this sneak peek into this children’s book first published in 2014 and in 2016 published in a new less expensive cover.

 One review of What Tail? by R. R. Barnes said “this is an amazing children’s book with the base of an excellent unique idea that unfolds to show children the strong subtle moral lesson to accept others who look and act differently”.
 Jim